pzhlkj6612/streamlink-ib_eplus_jp-object_storage/README.md

       # does imply "NO_DOWNLOAD_TS".
       - USE_EXISTING_MPEG_TS_VIDEO_FILE=

-      # proxy for streamlink and yt-dlp
+      # proxy for streamlink, yt-dlp and N_m3u8DL-RE
       - HTTPS_PROXY=http://127.0.0.1:1926  # empty by default.

       # streamlink